kabirshhaikh/Leetcode/README.md

--> Minimum recolors to get K consecutibe black blocks - leetcode easy problem -> Find K Length substrings with no repeated characters - leetcode medium problem -> Number of steps to reduce a number to zero - leetcode easy problem
+-> Minimum recolors to get K consecutibe black blocks - leetcode easy problem -> Find K Length substrings with no repeated characters - leetcode medium problem -> Number of steps to reduce a number to zero - leetcode easy problem -> Number of subarrays with bounded maximum - leetcode medium problem